mrwilljackson/tappr/docs/api/endpoints/beers.md

 }
 ```

-## Get Beer by ID
+## Get Brew by ID

-Retrieves a specific beer by its ID.
+Retrieves a specific brew by its ID.

 **URL**: `/beers/{id}`